Quick Guide to Remote Learning

 - Use discussion board forums to get to know your classmates or to ask for support from your classmates.

 - Use Zoom sessions to connect with your classmates remotely to build a sense of community.
-(FYI, there are going to be sessions for students on how to use Zoom – see the Keep Learning website for days and times.)

 - Seek out tutoring resources or writing help or accommodations as needed.
 Even though the university is working remotely, the support services are still available to assist you in your learning.
 (If you need an accommodation or have an accessibility issue, please contact the SDRC for further help.)